Asthma

 • You won't miss out on being able to play with your kids or other aspects of family life

-• You won't require as much time off of work because of your symptoms
+• You won't require as much time off work because of your symptoms

 If your asthma is under control, your doctor could prescribe less medication to treat your symptoms.
-This improves your quality of life, allowing you to be more active without worrying that your asthma will interfere, but it can also save you money as you will not be paying for lots of prescriptions to treat your symptoms.
+This improves your quality of life, allowing you to be more active without worrying that your asthma will interfere.
+However, it can also save you money, as you will not need to pay for numerous prescriptions to treat your symptoms.

 How Can Prescription Treatment Help Me?

-Asthma medicine plays an important role in how effectively you manage your condition.
+Asthma medication plays a crucial role in how effectively you manage your condition.
 It prevents asthma attacks.
-It helps reduce the inflammation of your airways, making them less likely to have a reaction to triggers.
+It helps reduce inflammation in your airways, making them less likely to react to triggers.
 With the proper medicine, you can live a normal and active life.

 Frequently Asked Questions about Asthma and Asthma Treatments